youssefaltai/gh-follow/README.md

 # GHFollow

-An automation tool for people obsessed with their GitHub followers.
+For those who are obsessed with their GitHub followers.

 ### How to use